The “FFL Law” – It’s complicated…

 Put it in the rules.

-The Florida-Friendly Landscaping Program has developed an excellent set of tools specifically to help HOA’s incorporate Florida-Friendly Landscaping language directly into their CCRs, and to facilitate cooperation between homeowners & the HOA.
+The Florida-Friendly Landscaping Program has developed an excellent set of tools specifically to help you and your HOA incorporate Florida-Friendly Landscaping language directly into the CCRs, and to facilitate better communication & cooperation between homeowners & the HOA.

 - See: Florida-Friendly Landscaping™ Model Covenants, Conditions and Restrictions